Tiendil/blog.feeds.fun/content/posts/2025-008-july-2025-in-feeds-fun/en.md

 ---
-title = "June 2025 in Feeds Fun" tags = ["monthly-recap", "news"] published_at = "2025-07-03T12:00:00+00:00"
+title = "July 2025 in Feeds Fun" tags = ["monthly-recap", "news"] published_at = "2025-08-03T12:00:00+00:00"
-seo_description = "Check out what happened in Feeds Fun in June 2025." seo_image = ""
+seo_description = "Check out what happened in Feeds Fun in July 2025." seo_image = ""
 ---

-This is the first monthly recap of Feeds Fun.
-We hope it will become a regular occurrence, allowing you to stay up-to-date with the project.
+Hey everyone!
+This is the monthly recap of Feeds Fun.

 Summary:

-- We made 7 releases.
+- We made 5 releases.
 Numerous stability improvements and bug fixes were introduced.
-- Feeds Fun should start better processing news from small, niche, and/or non-English sites.
-- Self-hosted users should upgrade their `Supertokens` instance to `11.0.4` version.
-- The [Roadmap](https://github.com/users/Tiendil/projects/1/views/1?pane=info) has been published, and we have already received your feedback.
-Thanks for that!
+- Greatly reduced the number of tags loaded & displayed in the UI.
+- Improved parsing of OPML files produced by other RSS readers.
-- 1.3M news entries were loaded, 43 new users registered.
+- 2.3M news entries were loaded, 100 new users registered.

 <!-- more -->